oVirt/ovirt-site/source/uncategorized/trusted-compute-pools-deployment.html.md

       # service tcsd enable
       # service tcsd restart

-Reboot machine and select tboot option.
+Reboot machine and select tboot option in GRUB menu at start of booting.

 Check the PCR values in TPM via the sysfs interface provided by TPM driver, make sure PCR-17~19 are not all FFs.